bids-standard/bids-specification/src/05-derivatives/01-introduction.md

     create and use the sidecar JSON files to detail the specifics of individual files.

--   When necessary to distinguish two files, the `_desc-<label>` keyword-value should be used.
-This includes the cases of needing to distinguish both differing inputs and differing outputs (e.g., `_desc-T1w` and `_desc-T2w` to distinguish brain mask files derived from T1w and T2w images; or `_desc-sm4` and `_desc-sm8` to distinguish between outputs generated with two different levels of smoothing).
+-   When necessary to distinguish two files that do not otherwise have a distinguishing entity, the `_desc-<label>` keyword-value SHOULD be used.
+    This includes the cases of needing to distinguish both differing inputs and differing outputs (for example, `_desc-T1w` and `_desc-T2w` to distinguish brain mask files derived from T1w and T2w images;
+    or `_desc-sm4` and `_desc-sm8` to distinguish between outputs generated with two different levels of smoothing).

 -   When naming files that are not yet standardized, it is RECOMMENDED to use names consistent with BIDS conventions where those conventions apply.